pantheon-systems/documentation/source/content/guides/local-development/05-lando-wordpress.md

 1. Download the appropriate [Lando release](https://github.com/lando/lando/releases) for your Operating System.

-1. Click to open the installer package.
+1. Open the installer package.
 The installer has a few pre-flight checks it runs before it starts.

   ![Image of the Lando installer](../../../images/guides/lando-wordpress/lando-installer.png)